AvandarLabs/acclimate/README.md

 ## To do

+- [ ] When a required option or positional arg is missing this should throw a clean user-friendly error message, rather than a stack trace.
+This is not an internal error.
 - [ ] Add semantic functions such as Acclimate.printSuccess, .printInfo, .printWarn and .printError
 - [ ] Allow user to configure semantic colors with Acclimate.setTheme()
 - [ ] Add a beforeAll() function to handle global args